-- 122.-(1) The local government authority shall serve the exclusion order on the respondent. - (2) A breach of the exclusion order may be returned to the court and shall be heard by court within 48 hours of it being notified. - (3) Where a breach of the exclusion order is proved to the satisfaction of the court, the court may make such orders as it deems fit.
+Breach of an122.-(1) The local government authority shall serveexclusion orderthe exclusion order on the respondent.

+(2) A breach of the exclusion order may be returned to the court and shall be heard by court within forty eight hours of it being notified.

+(3) Where a breach of the exclusion order is proved to the satisfaction of the court, the court may make such orders as it deems fit.